Child Care Service Payment Principles

 Reimbursement

-Child care payments are reimbursements which do not exceed the RMR ceiling.
-The child care payment is always issued as a reimbursement to the provider and is based upon actual costs of child care provided.
+Child care payments are reimbursements which do not exceed the Regional Market Rates (RMR) ceiling.
+The child care payment is always issued as a reimbursement to the provider and is based upon the actual costs of child care provided.

 Fixed Schedule

 Payment for absences may include payments to a licensed child care provider who has a “Fixed Schedule” policy in writing.
-A “Fixed Schedule” policy requires payment during the child’s absence from day care due to the parent’s absence from their welfare-to-work activity.
+A “Fixed Schedule” policy requires payment during the child’s absence from day care.
 A copy of this policy must be on file.
 Payment cannot exceed two consecutive weeks.

 Lost Documentation